 I had travelled on this ship before, when I worked for Seabourn and the ship was then known as Seabourn Goddess II.
 I had also sold many cruises on the ship in its first guise, as the much revered Cunard Sea Goddess II.
 In both previous lives it was a typical very small luxury cruise ship experience.
 So, I was unprepared for how SeaDream had completely changed the on-board experience to suit the refined but unfussy, relaxed style that the modern luxury traveller embraces.

 The essence of understanding SeaDream is based upon knowing the difference between being fortunate enough to have a kind and well-heeled friend invite you to join them on their private yacht or you reserving a space on a small luxury cruise ship.
-There is a big difference.
+There is a big difference.”

-SeaDream is akin to a private yacht experience and is the closest one can get to it if one does not have one of the said well-heeled, kindly yacht owners among ones friends.
+Stefan continues, “SeaDream is akin to a private yacht experience and is the closest one can get to it if one does not have one of the said well-heeled, kindly yacht owners among one's friends.

-But of course just because I love SeaDream, it does not mean that you will.
+But just because I love SeaDream, it does not mean that you will.
 If you like formality or formal entertainment or are not really an outdoor type, then it probably is not for you.
 A small luxury cruise ship would suit you better.
 Also, whilst the staterooms are well appointed and tastefully decorated, just like a private yacht, they do not have verandas, but I can honestly say that there is so much outdoor space that I did not miss one nor need one and I doubt most people would.
-Also, at 195 square feet they are large enough for a couple for up to 10 or 11 nights, but for any longer I would recommend a larger Commodore Suite, Admiral Suite or for that decadent celebration splash out, the wonderful Owner's Suite.
+Also, at 195 square feet they are large enough for a couple for up to 10 or 11 nights, but for any longer I would recommend a larger Commodore Suite, Admiral Suite or for that decadent celebration splash out on the wonderful Owner's Suite.”